Hotslicer/Shreyan-Phadke-BlueStamp-Eng-Portfolio/index.md

 With these changes the machine could draw like a normal pen plotter once again, drawing images and text with good resolution.

-Following this the next goal was to add the color switching software to the machine.
-For this the machine needed coordinates that corresponded to each color.
+Following this, the next goal was to add color-switching software to the machine.
+To do this I am using GRBL plotter software and its "tool change" control scheme.
+Using the limit switches I added to the X, Y, and Z axis the machine could get absolute machine coordinates depending on its distance from the limit switches.
+Using these coordinates I could assign a coordinate value to each of the 11 colors

 *Still being Developed*